UCB-stat-159-f25/hw3-breitlingsny/README.md

 - `LOSC_Event_tutorial.ipynb` — main notebook where all analysis is done.
 This notebook goes through some typical signal processing tasks on strain time-series data associated with the LIGO Event data releases.
 - `ligotools/` — functions used for filtering, whitening, and plotting
     - `readligo.py` — This module provides tools for reading LIGO data files.
-    - `utils.py` — THis module provides additonal functions for processing and plotting LIGO data
+    - `utils.py` — This module provides additional functions for processing and plotting LIGO data
 - `data/` — waveform data (downloaded or generated during the notebook)
     - The `.hdf5` files contains the LIGO data itself.
 H1 and L1 refer to the two main LIGO detectors.
     - The `.json` file contains the event properties